 In general, anywhere you have the option to choose how visible various parts of your profile are should be as wide open as possible.
 Don’t hide information from some people’s view.

-Another one under “Privacy” to consider adjusting is “Profile viewing options”.
+For instance, under “Privacy”, consider adjusting “Profile viewing options”.
 If you’re actively viewing profiles of others, but you don’t want them to know it (for whatever reason), choose “Private mode” here.
 You can switch back and forth as needed, when you are and are not viewing other profiles.

 One spot I definitely want you to adjust on the “Privacy” page.